maritime-web/Enav-Services/README.md

 * JUnit (for unit-test)
 * Mockito (for mocking)

 ## Prerequisites ##

 * Java JDK 1.8
 * Maven 3.x
 * Wildfly 8.2 (Maven setup to deploy to Wildfly)
 * MySQL (Maven configures JBoss datasource to use MySQL)
-* Node.js (Follow the installation instructions at http://nodejs.org)
-* Grunt.js (Follow the installation instructions at http://gruntjs.com)
 * CouchDB
 * a file called arcticweb.properties

 ## Initial setup

-Wildfly should be installed using the install script provided in this repository. install-wildfly.sh.
-Remember to add a admin user using

-    $ chmod +x install-wildfly.sh
-    $ ./install-wildfly.sh
-    $ ./wildfly-8.2.0.Final/bin/add-user.sh

 As root in MySQL - create a database and a user for ArcticWeb: